pw_string design#

 Fixed capacity: Operations that add characters to the string beyond its capacity are an error.
 These trigger a

-at runtime.
-When detectable, these situations trigger astatic_assert
+PW_ASSERTat runtime.
+When detectable, these situations trigger astatic_assertat compile time.Minimal overhead:

 We don’t aim to provide complete API compatibility with